Unpackaged Cosmetic Products

 The net quantity of contents (in terms of weight or mass, measure, or numerical count) shall be separately and accurately stated in a uniform location upon the principal display panel of that label…

-What about the regulations?
+What About the Regulations?

 There isn’t a “law” that says that all products must be packaged.
 There IS a law that says that the consumer must be informed of the quantity of contents.

-There are regulations in place implementing the law which state how the quantity of contents must be displayed on a packaged product.
+There are regulations in place implementing the law, which state how the quantity of contents must be displayed on a packaged product.
 However, there aren’t regulations on what to do with an unpackaged product and, to the best of my knowledge, there aren’t any court cases or other guidances that clarify any “official” position on it.

 • Informing the consumer of the net contents.